-In response to federal guidelines regarding occupational health and safety in health care settings, many fieldwork sites will require that the student (regardless of their dual concentration) participate in training with regard to the Health Insurance Portability and Accountability Act (HIPAA) which was enacted by the U.S. Congress in 1996.
+In response to federal guidelines regarding occupational health and safety in health care settings, many field sites will require that the student (regardless of their dual concentration) participate in training with regard to the Health Insurance Portability and Accountability Act (HIPAA) which was enacted by the U.S. Congress in 1996.
 Students are required by law to abide by the HIPAA regulations and can be held personally accountability and/or responsible should they violate the law.
-Fieldwork sites will provide site specific information about their individual requirements during their orientation.
+Field sites will provide site specific information about their individual requirements during their orientation.

 The following information was developed by the University of Michigan Health System Compliance Office:

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a Federal law that, in part, established standard requirements for transmitting identifiable patient health information among providers and health/insurance plans within the health care industry to improve efficiency and effectiveness of the health care system while protecting patient privacy.